What Does Asphalt Paving Cost in Oregon in 2026?

 Road and Access Lane Paving

-Private roads and access lanes cost $3 to $6 per square foot depending on width, traffic expectations, and base requirements.
+Private roads and access lanes vary based on width, traffic expectations, and base requirements.
 Longer roads benefit from economies of scale but may require additional drainage structures like culverts.

 How to Save Money on Asphalt Paving